 - Dress your child in layers so you can add and remove layers during bouts of chills or fever.

-If your doctor prescribes medicine to ease symptoms, be sure to call the pharmacist before you go to pick it up.
-The flu can strongly affect many areas of the United States, so some pharmacies might have trouble keeping the medicines in stock.
+If your doctor prescribes medicine to ease symptoms, call the pharmacist before you go to pick it up.
+When flu season is severe, some pharmacies might have trouble keeping the medicines in stock.

 Kids who are sick should stay home from school and childcare until they feel better and have been fever-free for at least 24 hours without the use of a fever-reducing medicine.